ladybug-tools/ladybug-web/analemma-3d/readme.md

 	* As in lower left of [Sun Path 3]( http://andrewmarsh.com/apps/releases/sunpath3d.html )
 * Permalink support << 2016-06-26 ~ Mostapha wants!
 * Predict the amount of solar energy that arrives at any given location
+* Menu
+	* Move location to above lat & lon
+	* Add display of current map source and copyright notices
+	* Add a button for top view?
+	* Indicate time, azimuth and altitude of sun in current position
+	* Add degree symbols where appropriate